docker-hy/docker-hy.github.io/pages/part1/section-3.md

 The second result, `kitematic/hello-world-nginx`, is neither an official nor an automated image.
 We can't know what the image is built from, since its [Docker Hub page](https://hub.docker.com/r/kitematic/hello-world-nginx/) has no links to any repositories.
 The only thing its Docker Hub page reveals is that the image is 6 years old.
 Even if the image's "Overview" section had links to a repository, we would have no guarantees that the published image was built from that source.

 There are also other Docker registries competing with Docker Hub, such as [quay](https://quay.io/).
-However, `docker search` will only search from Docker Hub, so we'll need to use the registry's web pages to search for images.
+However, `docker search` will only search from Docker Hub, so we will need to use the registry's web pages to search for images.
 Take a look at the page of [the `nordstrom/hello-world` image on quay](https://quay.io/repository/nordstrom/hello-world).
 The page shows the command to use to pull the image, which reveals that we can also pull images from hosts other than Docker Hub:

 `docker pull quay.io/nordstrom/hello-world`